The Faces of Curaçao – People you need to meet

 curacao snorkelling

-Willem from Ocean Encounters took us on a snorkelling trip to the famous Tug Boat.
+Willem from Ocean Encounters took us on a snorkeling trip to the famous Tug Boat.
 A must see when visiting Curaçao!
 And it was fun to snorkel with Willem, he found every little seahorse and made me laugh not just once under water.
 Brilliant.
 And in the end he said: I don’t want to change anything in my life.
 I have the best job in the world.
 Word.

 Every single local (kind of)